Cheesy, garlicky, and buttery, this keto garlic bread is amazing. The almond flour dough is surprisingly bread-like.

 Instructions

-Next, melt the mozzarella and cream cheese in the microwave, then stir in the almond flour mixture and an egg.
+Whisking together the dry ingredients - almond flour, parmesan, baking soda, and garlic powder.
+Melt the mozzarella and cream cheese in the microwave, then stir in the almond flour mixture and an egg.
 Working quickly, mix the dough with a rubber spatula, then knead it.

-Press the dough into a greased baking sheet and bake it in a 350°F oven until puffed and golden brown, about 20 minutes.
+Press the dough into a greased baking dish and bake it in a 350°F oven until puffed and golden brown, for about 20 minutes.

 - I often say it's fine to use jarred minced garlic.
 But in this case, you absolutely must use freshly minced garlic cloves.
-If you don't have any on hand, don't make this recipe! 😡 Seriously, it's that important.

 No. Coconut flour is very different than almond flour.
 It's extremely absorbent and needs lots of moisture and extra eggs to make it work.
 You can't make a 1:1 substitution - the bread will come out very dry if you do.

 You can try using butter or ghee.
-Sour cream should work too.
+Sour cream should work, too.
 If you use sour cream, there's no need to microwave it.
-Make sure it's at room temperature and simply stir it into the melted mozzarella.
+Make sure it's at room temperature, and simply stir it into the melted mozzarella.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 Recipe Card